Are frequent remote meetings worth their time? Very likely you would agree with 92% of respondents who see their meetings as unproductive and costly.

 Be sure to respect timezone boundaries from the first meeting with an employee or even earlier.
 How you treat a person at a job interview speaks a lot about the employee experience in your company.

 But it's hard to appear a thoughtful employer when you experience chaos syncing multiple interviews with foreign candidates.
-Hopefully, you can lower your stress level by scheduling interviews with tools like Juggl.
+Hopefully, you can lower your stress level by scheduling interviews with an ATS system.

 To make your team feel more valuable, it's also a must that everyone can freely suggest a convenient time without being embarrassed to share their own opinions.